-What is portrayed is a chimeral self-absorbed entity which interfaces the impartiality of a surveillance system crowning an impermeable media fortress.
-The instrument that perpetrates the spatial cleavage and mediates their encounter is a medicine cabinet open unto a back wall of oncoming projections, “worlding” a display case that doubles into a personal tabernacle, attested by the coveted yet undefined relics on its shelves.
-The subject on the user-end, a creature holding its animal becoming in a scaffold stands in sharp contrast to the human head circling the horizon of the visible from its monadic watchtower.
-Its limbless, amphibious body seems hatched from a metamorphosis gone awry, cowering in its folk armature behind the screen regulated by its monolithic counterpart.
+The installation portrays a self-absorbed chimeral entity that interfaces the impartiality of a surveillance system, crowning an impenetrable media fortress.
+The instrument that perpetrates the spatial cleavage and mediates the encounter is a medicine cabinet open to a back wall of oncoming projections, creating a display case that doubles as a personal tabernacle.
+The subject on the user-end is a creature holding its animal becoming in a scaffold, standing in sharp contrast to the human head circling the horizon of the visible from its monadic watchtower.
+The creature's limbless, amphibious body seems hatched from a metamorphosis gone awry, cowering behind the screen regulated by its monolithic counterpart.
 The latter, a brutalist anti-lantern outfitted with a video camera in each cardinal direction, intakes the installation site and projects it on the liminal screen, like a sinister beacon feeding the creature its coefficient of reality.

-On its very top and in reference to the duplicitous sword of Damocles which cuts both ways, a chopping kitchen knife crowns a gauze-bandaged and confetti-covered human effigy that looms as a rotating insignia of pleasure and pain.
-To the glut of images and surveillance data broadcast by the inverted panopticon, a rhythmic and poetic recitation emanates from the anthropomorphic figure, part confessional rant, part prescriptive rhapsody, part disillusioned nursery rhyme, to strike fortuitous associations out of the contingencies generated by the meeting of the actants.
+On the top of the installation, a chopping kitchen knife crowns a gauze-bandaged and confetti-covered human effigy that looms as a rotating insignia of pleasure and pain.
+To the glut of images and surveillance data broadcast by the inverted panopticon, a rhythmic and poetic recitation emanates from the anthropomorphic figure, striking fortuitous associations out of the contingencies generated by the meeting of the actants.
 The polarized determinations that cluster on the partition are numerous but remain random in respect to a radical schism, a fundamental rift between what the objects are in themselves and the qualities drawn from their interactions.
-The installation, hypothetically installed in the wide aisle of a busy drugstore – is strategically deployed to implicate the gallery, museum or privileged setting for its reception and asks the uneasy question of whether the art object is solely confined to the human experience of it, because ‘after all, it is all that matters’.
+The installation, hypothetically installed in the wide aisle of a busy drugstore, is strategically deployed to implicate the gallery, museum or privileged setting for its reception and asks the uneasy question of whether the art object is solely confined to the human experience of it, because ‘after all, it is all that matters’.
 A rampant outlook that correlates mind and world with the treacherous consequence of occluding the non-human which the human is itself made of.
-In the image of the creature observing a liminal threshold, anthropomorphism is pushed to the dislocated edge of what exceeds the experience of an object and peers into a looking glass in an attempt to unglue it from its reflection.
+The installation ultimately invites the viewer to consider another perspective, albeit a reversible one.